AriFordsham/GHCWiki/commentary/prim-ops.md

 ```

+The string (e.g. "int2Integerzh") is the linker name of the Cmm function.
 Using this syntax requires the extensions `ForeignFunctionInterface`, `GHCForeignImportPrim`, `MagicHash`, `UnboxedTuples` and `UnliftedFFITypes`.
 The current type restriction is that all arguments and results must be unlifted types.
 Additionally the result type is allowed to be an unboxed tuple.
 The calling convention is exactly the same as for ordinary out-of-line primops.
 Currently it is not possible to specify any of the PrimOp attributes.

 The `integer-gmp` package now uses this method for all the primops that deal with GMP big integer values.
 The advantage of using this technique is that it is a bit more modular.
 The RTS does not need to include all the primops.
 For example in the integer case the RTS no longer needs to link against the GMP C library.